 |Page tools: Print Page Print All RSS Search this Product|

-Population growth due to overseas migration has slowed in Queensland, Western Australia, the Northern Territory and the Australian Capital Territory in the year to June 2014, according to figures released by the Australian Bureau of Statistics (ABS) today.
+Queensland's population growth has slowed to its lowest rate in 15 years, according to figures released by the Australian Bureau of Statistics (ABS) today.

-Overseas migration contributed 212,700 people to the population (9.7 per cent lower than the previous year), and accounted for 58 per cent of Australia's total population growth.
+In the same period, overseas migration contributed 203,900 people to the population (12.8 per cent lower than the previous year), and accounted for 57 per cent of Australia's total population growth.

-Video: Take a look at the latest Demography video – Click to watch (available from 12:30pm today).
+Video: Take a look at the latest Demography video (available from 12:30pm today).

 These documents will be presented in a new window.